cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## TypeScript 3.4+ support

+Cypress 5.0 raises minimum required TypeScript version from 2.9+ to 3.4+.
 You'll need to have TypeScript 3.4+ installed within your project to have TypeScript support within Cypress.

 ## Node.js 10+ support